harinisangaran/harinisangaran/README.md

 ### Hi there 👋🏽

-👩🏽‍🎓I'm currently pursuing Bachelor of Computer Science (Data Engineering) in University of Technology Malaysia (UTM) Fun fact : I play saxophone 😎🎷
+👩🏽‍🎓I'm currently pursuing Bachelor of Computer Science (Data Engineering) in University of Technology Malaysia (UTM)
+##
+Fun fact : I play saxophone 😎🎷I KNOW IT'S EVIDENT IN MY PROFILE PICTURE HAHAHAHAHAH
 <!--
 **harinisangaran/harinisangaran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.